Pediatric Pharmacometrics

 Postmenstrual age PMA Applied from 0–1 years of chronological age.
 A 33-week, 1-day GA infant who is 10 weeks, 5 days PNA would have a PMA of 43 weeks, 6 days.

-Corrected (or “adjusted”) [gestational] age CGA Time since expected date of delivery (see Equation 1).
+Corrected (or “adjusted”) [gestational] age CGA Time since expected date of delivery (see ).
 Used to describe children up to 3 years of age who were born preterm.

-Any classification of the pediatric population into age groups is to some extent arbitrary, but a classification such as the one below provides a basis for thinking about study design in pediatric patients (Table 2).
+Age groups are to some extent arbitrary, but a classification such as the one in provides a basis for thinking about study design.
 The identification of which ages to study should be medicinal product-specific and justified.
-Dividing the pediatric population into many age groups might needlessly increase the number of patients required.
+Too many age groups might needlessly increase the number of patients required.
 Sometimes, it may be more appropriate to collect data over broad age ranges and examine the effect of age as a continuous covariate.

-In longer studies, pediatric patients could move from one age category to another
+In longer studies, patients could change age group

-The study design and statistical plans should prospectively take into account changing numbers of patients within a given age group.
+The study design and statistical plans should consider changing numbers of patients within a given age group, as patients grow older.

 Table 2: Approximate pediatric age groups.
 Neonates = “newborn infants”.